StikTools/StikTools-iOS/README.md

-# StikTools - Legacy has been discontuned.
-I am now working on StikTools - College
+# StikTools - Legacy has been discontinued.
+I am now working on StikTools - College.
+The code will now be archived.

 ## StikTools - Your All-in-One Utility App